Mastering real estate terms: A quick guide

 Islamic mortgage

-An Islamic mortgage follows Sharia Law and is a popular form of mortgage in the UAE.
-According to Islamic law, it is forbidden to charge interest on a loan.
-A bank that follows Sharia’s principles will make a profit by typically buying a property on the borrower’s behalf and leasing or renting.
+Islamic mortgages follow Sharia Law and are a popular form of mortgage in the UAE.
+According to Islamic law, charging interest on a loan is forbidden.
+A bank that follows Sharia’s principles and offers halal financing options will profit by typically buying a property on the borrower’s behalf and leasing or renting.

 An Emirates Interbank Offered Rate or EIBOR is a fixed rate that banks in the UAE lend to each other.
-The current lending rate can be a crucial piece of information whether you plan to invest in or sell property in the country.
+The current lending rate can be crucial information, whether you plan to invest in or sell property in the country.
 These rates change daily and can be checked on the official website of the Central Bank of the UAE.

 Other real estate terms

 Can’t get enough?
-Apart from the mention phrases, here are some other real estate terms that you may come across:
+Apart from the mentioned phrases, here are some other real estate terms that you may come across:

 Art Deco

 Art Deco originated in the 1920s in France, then became massively popular in Western Europe and the US in the 30s.
-As you can see in the image, art deco is slightly over the top and flashy and elegant and regal.
+As you can see in the image, art deco is slightly over the top, flashy, elegant and regal.
 You can recognise it by layered lighting, polished and shiny chrome and brass fixtures, geometric shapes and angular patterns, mirrored pieces, or sprinkled glass.
-You can also spot it by polished wood and metal, as well as glossy paint.
+You can also spot it by polished wood, metal and glossy paint.
 Keep in mind, an object such as a clock can also be an art deco, not just a room or a whole building.

 En-suite

-This one is quite common, although some of you still might not know it.
-In a nutshell, en-suite refers to a bedroom with a direct connection to a bathroom and vice-versa.
-It’s a big plus for a property listing, so definitely worth memorising.
+This is quite common, although some of you might not know it.
+In a nutshell, en-suite refers to a bedroom with a direct connection to a bathroom and vice versa.
+It’s a big plus for a property listing and worth memorising.

 Pergola

-A pergola is a garden fixture or a shaded walkway, passageway, or sitting area between four pillars that usually support cross-beams and a sturdy open lattice.
+A pergola is a garden fixture, shaded walkway, passageway, or sitting area between four pillars that usually support cross-beams and a sturdy open lattice.
 A beach pergola is very common in Dubai, especially with curtains made of floaty sheer fabrics for extra shade.

 Amenities